MuhammadAzizulHakim/pythongui.orgRepo_Python4Delphi-Python-Libraries/README.md

-# pythongui.orgRepo_Python4Delphi-Python-Libraries
+# pythongui.org Repo: Python4Delphi + Python Libraries
-Code repository for my articles on pythongui.org, about Python4Delphi + most powerful and popular Python libraries.
+This is a code repository for my articles on pythongui.org, about implementing Python4Delphi combined with most powerful and popular Python libraries.